symfony/symfony-docs/components/dom_crawler.rst

 The :method:`Symfony\\Component\\DomCrawler\\Form::getUri` method does more than just return the ``action`` attribute of the form.
-If the form method is GET, then it mimics the browsers behavior and returns a the ``action`` attribute followed by a query string of all of the form's values.
+If the form method is GET, then it mimics the browser's behavior and returns the ``action`` attribute followed by a query string of all of the form's values.

 You can virtually set and get values on the form::